ogallagher/touch-keyboard-proto/readme.md

 | `h` <.06> |  |
 | `r` `w` `y` <.03> | |

-Where there was extra space (ex. below t, th) I added a couple bigrams (letter pairs).
+Where there was extra space (ex. below t, th) I added a some bigrams (letter pairs).
 Top 10 by relative frequency[^1]:

 - th = .039
 - he = .037